Graeme Souness: Liverpool

 Souness's three-year reign as Liverpool manager was not remembered with fondness by the club's fans, although his reign did bring some success to the club.
-Apart from guiding them to FA Cup success in 1992, he also oversaw the breakthrough of three young players who would go on to be a key part in Liverpool's improved performances over the next five years – Steve McManaman, Robbie Fowler and Jamie Redknapp, allowing them to play and develop in the first team where they went on to inspire an upturn in fortunes at Anfield.
+Apart from guiding them to FA Cup success in 1992, he also oversaw the breakthrough of three young players who would excel in Liverpool's improved performances under Evans over the next five years in McManaman, Fowler and Redknapp.
+Other than substandard results the main criticisms of Souness was his transfer record (allowing good players to leave and not adequately replacing them), flaws in his man-management and tactical set up.

-Souness later said in his autobiography The Management Years that he faced an uphill struggle from the start for a number of reasons.
+Souness later said in his autobiography The Management Years that he believed he faced an uphill struggle from the start for a number of reasons.
 The majority of key players were in their late 20s or early 30s when he took over, and some appeared to have passed their peak.
 He knew they had to be eventually replaced and he doubted the desire of some of them.
-He said the senior players also appeared not to want to listen to him and may have resented his disciplinarian approach to their behaviour, and also claimed a number of players – including Peter Beardsley and Steve McMahon – asked for improved terms in their contracts or they would move elsewhere.
+He said the senior players also appeared not to want to listen to him and may have resented his disciplinarian approach to their behaviour, and also claimed a number of players – including Beardsley and McMahon – asked for improved terms in their contracts or they would move elsewhere.
 In the end, Beardsley, McMahon and Houghton were sold, seemingly before suitable replacements were found and these key components of Kenny Dalglish's great side were not adequately replaced.
-Souness said Ian Rush and Ray Houghton had also questioned why new signings like Mark Wright were earning more money than them, despite not yet having won any trophies.
-The sale of Peter Beardsley to local rivals Everton was a controversial move, and the player performed well for Everton in his two seasons there, and continued to do well despite his advancing years during four seasons at Newcastle United.
+Souness said Rush and Houghton had also questioned why new signings like Mark Wright were earning more money than them, despite not yet having won any trophies.
+The sale of Beardsley to local rivals Everton was a controversial move, and the player performed well for Everton in his two seasons there, and continued to do well despite his advancing years during four seasons at Newcastle United.